CPAP Therapy – Effective Sleep Apnoea Treatment

 A typical CPAP setup is made up of:

 Additional optional parts include:

-To get a CPAP machine, you would first need to do a sleep test.
-If this confirms that CPAP would be suitable, you can then get the equipment.
+To get confirmation of Sleep Apnoea you would first need to do a sleep test.
+If this confirms that CPAP therapy would be suitable, you can then go ahead and choose your machine.

-You can do an at-home sleep study privately if you prefer, which provides your result within 10 working days.
-Assuming the result confirms your suitability for CPAP, you can then purchase the CPAP machine and CPAP mask of your choice.
+You can do an in-home sleep study privately if you prefer, which provides your result within 10 working days.
+Assuming the result confirms your suitability for CPAP, you can then purchase the machine and mask of your choice.

-If you need help choosing which CPAP machine is right for you, then please see our How to Choose a CPAP Machine guide.
+If you need help deciding which machine is right for you, then please see our guide How to Choose a CPAP Machine.

 If you need help deciding which CPAP mask you need, please read our guide How to Choose a CPAP Mask.

 Machines costs differ depending on the brand, accessories and features included.
 If you need any help please do not hesitate to contact us.